 The ACT student enrollment doubles.

-	Achievement Center of Texas moved into its current location at 2950 North Shiloh Road in Garland on February 3rd.
+Achievement Center of Texas moved into its new location (our home until mid 2022) at 2950 North Shiloh Road in Garland on February 3rd.

 Milo, a two-foot tall robot that assists people with Autism, made the center his home.

 The center altered its name another time, dropping the “The” in its title and becoming simply Achievement Center of Texas (ACT).

 Executive Director Marilynne Serie passed the baton over to Andrew Mlcak, who now serves as Executive Director.
 ACT celebrated its 40th anniversary on October 12th.

 In May, 2022 devastated by the after effects of the COVID pandemic, we sold the Shiloh facility and began a search for a new home.